F1bythenumbers

 by admin | Mar 27, 2019 | 2019 Australian GP, Ferrari, Mercedes, Red Bull

-Time for the fastest laps of the 2019 Australian Grand Prix.
+2019 Australian GP: Fast as a cheetah Time for the fastest laps of the 2019 Australian Grand Prix.
 Who was the fastest driver of the day?
 Was Mercedes really that dominant, or is there more to it?
 How about Red Bull?
-Is the Honda-Newey-Verstappen partnership that strong?
-Let’s just get straight to...
+Is the Honda-Newey-Verstappen partnership that...

 2019 Australian GP: Is Ferrari’s power unit broken?